AndrasKovacs/staged-fusion/README.md

                        [|| if $$(f a) then $$(yield a s) else go $$s ||])) in go $$s ||]

-This iterates until the stream ends or we find a yielded value for which the predicate holds.
+This iterates until the stream ends or we find a value for which the predicate holds.

     filter :: (Up a -> Up Bool) -> Pull a -> Pull a
     filter f (Pull seed step) = Pull seed (find f step)